 Land Use Allowed Use COMMERCIAL: REGIONAL Freestanding restaurants; restaurants involving any drive-in or drive-through facilities.
 Banks; savings and loan associations and other financial institutions.
 Pharmacies, primarily engaged in the merchandizing of pharmaceuticals and medical supplies.
 Retail uses such as restaurants, coffee shops and gift shops and services such as barber shops, health centers and clubs and travel and ticket agencies.
-Office uses.
-On-sale and off-sale alcohol Similar uses as determined acceptable by the Director of the Development Services Department of the City of Oxnard.
+Office uses On-sale and off-sale alcohol Similar uses as determined acceptable by the Director of the Development Services Department of the City of Oxnard.
 PUBLIC FACILITIES Park maintenance facility.

-Civic Assembly use (educational, cultural, social, human services, civic assembly, not-for-profit organizations, governmental) and On-Sale and Off-Sale alcohol are allowed subject to granting of a Specially Permitted Use Permit based on conditions identified in Section 7.
+Civic Assembly use (educational, cultural, social, human services, civic assembly, not-for-profit organizations, governmental) and On-Sale and Off-Sale alcohol are allowed subject to granting of a Specially Permitted Use Permit based on conditions identified in Section 7 controls and implementation information in District E: